EthylOH/EthylOH-Python/lessons/chapter-3/chapter-3.md

 ### 4. Challenge

 Make a mini-survey.
-Write a program that asks the user different questions in a row
+Write a program that asks the user different questions in a row.